sebamarynissen/sc4/README.md

 ### Advanced usage

 If you are an advanced user and you have some experience with cli tools, then there is also the option to use `sc4` by running one of its commands directly.
-Run `sc4 --help` in a command prompt to get an overview of all available commands:
+Run `sc4 --help` in a command prompt to get an overview of all available commands.
+Beware that certain actions that a typical end-user would not regularly use are not available in interactive mode!

+Note that since v0.2.0, the commands have been grouped with subcommands.
+For example, the old `sc4 growify <city>` command can now be used as `sc4 city growify <city>`, and `sc4 plop-all <city>` is now `sc4 city plop`.

 ```
 Usage: sc4 [options] [command]